 - The Fee is FreeTM, Only Pay If We Win

-A brain injury can be one of the most traumatic and devastating injuries that a person can endure.
-Damage to the brain not only affects the victim physically but financially as well.
-The cost of medication, rehabilitation, and hospital stays can lead to mountainous medical bills that are impossible to pay off.
+A brain injury can be one of the most traumatic and devastating injuries a person can endure.
+Damage to the brain not only affects the victim physically but financially, as well.
+The cost of medication, rehabilitation, and hospital stays can lead to mountainous medical bills that may be impossible to pay off.

-Our brain injury attorneys at Morgan & Morgan have an extensive track record of results helping brain injury victims file claims against negligent motorists, doctors, and trucking companies for the compensation they need to cover medical expenses and lost wages.
+Our brain injury attorneys at Morgan & Morgan have an extensive track record of results helping brain injury victims file claims against, for example, negligent motorists, doctors, and trucking companies for the compensation they need to cover medical expenses and lost wages.

-Our Bowling Green attorneys understand that brain injuries not only have an impact on the victim’s financial stability, but on their quality of life also.
-If you or a loved one suffered a brain injury because of another’s negligence, we may be able to help you recover the compensation your family needs and deserves in order to heal.
+Our Bowling Green, Kentucky, attorneys understand that brain injuries not only have an impact on the victim’s financial stability but on their quality of life, as well.
+If you or a loved one suffered a brain injury because of another’s negligence, we may be able to help you recover the compensation your family needs and deserves on the road to healing.

 To find out how we can help you with your claim, please contact our Bowling Green brain injury lawyers today for a free case evaluation.